||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-"There we have it; all forty-eight of the contestants have left Camelot spaceport and arrived in Londinium for their first night in a world where you, faithful viewers, call the shots," the presenter declared.
+"There we have it; all forty-eight contestants have left Camelot spaceport and arrived in Londinium for their first night in a world where you, faithful viewers, call the shots," the presenter declared.
 "Through your votes, the Gods of Avalon are you."

 "And if you're anything like previous audiences, all forty-eight are in for a hell of a rough ride," opined his colleague.
 "Here on Avalon, God is not love."